jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 school system were enacted. </p>
 <p>The constitutional provision for a separation of the races in the public schools
-in Delaware was not based upon any declaration of natural or God-made inequality or inferiority of the Negro. <a name="page5"></a>It was adopted in the light of the history and tradition of the people of the State of Delaware as the wisest and most workable and most acceptable method of educating the youth in that State, both white and colored. </p>
+in Delaware was not based upon any declaration of natural or God-made inequality or inferiority of the Negro.
+It was adopted in the light of the history and tradition of the people of the State of Delaware as the wisest and most workable and most acceptable method of educating the youth in that State, both white and colored. </p>
 <p>Now, in answer to Question 1, I do not want to burden the Court—I know much argument